draios/sysdig-cloud-api/rest_api/notificationChannels.md

 * `options`: this contains different properties related to the different notification channel type:
         * `EMAIL`
-        **    `emailRecipients` is a list of email addresses
+        **    `emailRecipients` is a list of email addresses **    `notifyOnOk` boolean flag to receive a notification message when the notification state changed from ACTIVE to OK
+        **    `notifyOnResolve` boolean flag to send a notification when the user marks as resolved the notification in the SDC UI
         * `SNS`
-        **    `snsTopicARNs` is a list of AWS SNS arn topics
+        **    `snsTopicARNs` is a list of AWS SNS arn topics **    `notifyOnOk` boolean flag to receive a notification message when the notification state changed from ACTIVE to OK
+        **    `notifyOnResolve` boolean flag to send a notification when the user marks as resolved the notification in the SDC UI
         * `SLACK`
         **    `channel` slack channel name
         **    `notifyOnOk` boolean flag to receive a notification message when the notification state changed from ACTIVE to OK
+        **    `notifyOnResolve` boolean flag to send a notification when the user marks as resolved the notification in the SDC UI
         **    `url`  slack incoming webhook url endpoint (https://api.slack.com/incoming-webhooks)
         * `PAGER_DUTY`
         **    `channel` pagerDuty channel name